 For example, California has a minimum wage of $11.00 per hour.
 And, San Francisco has a minimum wage of $15.00 per hour.
 If your employees work in San Francisco, you must pay them at least $15.00 per hour because it is higher than the federal and state minimum wages.

 If your employees can receive tips, the FLSA may allow you to take a tip credit.
 A tip credit lets you pay tipped employees a lower wage than the federal minimum wage.
 But, the employee’s wages plus tips must be at least the minimum wage amount.

 When an employee works more than 40 hours in a workweek, they might be entitled to overtime wages.
 Overtime pay is one and one-half times their regular hourly rate.
 For each hour a qualifying employee works over 40 hours, you must multiply their hourly rate by 1.5.

 The FLSA overtime pay laws require that you provide overtime wages to your employees unless they are exempt.
-Exempt employees are those who earn at least $23,660 per year or $455 per week; earn a salary; and have executive, administrative, or professional job duties.
+Exempt employees are those who earn at least $23,660 per year ($35,568 in 2020) or $455 per week ($684 per week in 2020); earn a salary; and have executive, administrative, or professional job duties.

 Let’s say a nonexempt employee works 45 hours per week and receives an hourly pay of $10.
 For the five additional hours past 40, you must pay the employee an overtime rate of $15 per hour.
 The employee’s total overtime wages would be $75 ($15 X 5).
 Add the employee’s regular ($10 X 40) and overtime wages ($75) to get their total pay of $475.